-Study of the history of music in Western Civilizations including the Middle Ages, Renaissance, and Baroque style periods of music.
-Analysis of established musical forms.
-Includes an emphasis on the development of an appreciation for the integrity of both emotional and intellectual responses to music of Western cultures.
-Recommended Preparation: ENG 200.
+This course will focus on the history of music in Western Civilizations including the Middle Ages, Renaissance, and Baroque style periods of music.
+The analysis of established musical forms will be included.
+It includes an emphasis on the development of an appreciation for the integrity of both emotional and intellectual responses to music of Western cultures.

-MUS-204 Music History and Literature II
+MUS-204 Music History and Literature II 3.0 Units / 3.0 hours LEC

-Study of the history of music in Western Civilizations including the Classical, Romantic, Early 20th and New Music style periods of music.
-Analysis of established musical forms.
-Includes an emphasis on the development of an appreciation for the integrity of both emotional and intellectual responses to music of Western cultures.
-Recommended Preparation: ENG 200.
+This course will focus on the history of music in Western Civilizations including the Classical, Romantic, Early 20th and New Music style periods of music.
+Analysis of established musical forms will be included.
+It also includes an emphasis on the development of an appreciation for the integrity of both emotional and intellectual responses to music of Western cultures.

-MUS-207 Introduction to Music Appreciation

-Ancient Greek to contemporary musical literature; examples from all periods.
-Analysis of established musical forms.
-Study of Middle Ages and Renaissance; Baroque, Classic, Romantic and Contemporary periods and styles of music.
-Includes an emphasis on the development of an appreciation for the integrity of both emotional and intellectual responses to music of Western and non-Western cultures.
+MUS-207 Introduction to Music Appreciation 3.0 Units / 3.0 hours LEC elements of music, basic musical forms, music periods, styles, and the role of music and musicians in the western world.
+It includes an emphasis on the development of an appreciation for the integrity of both emotional and intellectual responses to music of Western and non-Western cultures.
+Recommended Preparation: ENG 200